gzhelezo/cs330-fall2019/labs/lab01.md

 ---
 layout: default
-course_number: CS497
+course_number: CS330
-title: "Lab 2 - Footprint"
+title: "Lab 1 - Network Footprinting"
 ---

-# Lab 2 - Footprint
+# Lab 1 - Network Footprint

-This lab exercise will provide the students hands on experience working with basic tools to carryout network reconnaissance (called footprinting).
+This lab exercise will provide the students hands on experience working with basic tools to carryout network reconnaissance (called network footprinting).
 A short report will be prepared describing the results of exercise and what the student learned from the lab.

 ### Task 1: nslookup